 What is Microsoft’s stand on Registry Cleaners?
 Does Microsoft support the use of Registry Cleaners in Windows?
 In this post, we will see Microsoft’s support policy in this regard and what it thinks about the use of Registry Cleaners and Optimizers on a Windows PC.

 The Windows Registry is a place where you will find all the settings for your operating system.
 It contains information for all the hardware and software, along with user preferences.
 The Registry isn’t simply one large file, but a set of discrete files called hives, primarily located in the system32 folder.

 Microsoft once offered their own registry cleaners like RegClean, RegMaid which were discontinued from Windows XP onwards.
-More recently its Windows Live OneCare too offered registry cleaning feature, which was also discontinued.
+Later on its Windows Live OneCare too offered registry cleaning feature, which was also discontinued.
 Starting with Windows Vista, the Registry has been Virtualized, and hence unlike Windows XP or earlier versions, does not tend to suffer from bloat.
 Due to Virtualization, applications are prevented from writing to System Folders and to the ‘machine wide keys’ in the registry.

 Microsoft’s old stand on Registry Cleaners and compressors